MobilityDB/MobilityDB-AWS/README.md

 ### Scaling MobilityDB Using Citus Manager
-This deployment is similar to the last one, except that we have a manager node.
-It simply listens for new containers tagged with the worker role, then adds them to the config file in a volume shared with the master node.
+This deployment sets up the Citus manager node, which listens for new containers with the worker role and updates the configuration file shared with the master node.
+This orchestration facilitates the scaling of MobilityDB using the Citus manager within the established environment.

 - In the same repository mobilitydb-aws, run the image as Citus cluster using this following